Skip to content

 Import and use the Starlight <FileTree /> component to produce collapsable file trees in docs.
 Use hyphens (-) at different tab depths to show the file structure.

-Please remember to add a / at the end of a folder name!
+Please add a / at the end of a folder name, and file extensions after file names.

 import { FileTree } from '@astrojs/starlight/components';